Go Execute the Continuous Improvement Plan!

 Additionally, you have communicated the plan and the reasons why you are going after certain items on the plan.
 Next, you have created at least a sketch of how you are going to communicate going forward.
 Finally, you have posted the plan for folks to see who are in the facility.
 Whew!

 So, now what?
-It is now time to execute.
-Hopefully, you are using some great CI methodologies founded in Six Sigma and the Toyota Production System.
+It is now time to execute the continuous improvement plan.
+Hopefully, you are using some great continuous improvement methodologies founded in Six Sigma and the Toyota Production System.
 Each of the items on your plan may need some additional analysis to see exactly what is involved in the improvement of those items.

 Are you going to have a team leader by initiative?
 Are you going to employ value stream management?
 Are there natural families for you to follow?
 Is your CI effort themed in one area (quality, cost, delivery, safety, morale and/or innovation)?